 Squarespace offers exceptionally elegant options for making a website.
 I find the software more complicated than Jimdo, but if you're a highly visual person wanting a clean, sleek, modern website, it's worth the effort.

 If you're a creative in the visual arts, Adobe is another option to consider for your website.
 Though usually tied into renting a bunch of software, you can go for the website only option for about $120 a year.
-Naturally it helps if you're already used to working with Adobe software.
+Naturally it helps if you're already working with Adobe software on a regular basis.

 I made my first website fourteen years ago.
 It took three solid months and cost four times the price for a similar website today. $25,000K